spmithun/LabmentixProject1/README.md

 ## 📌 Introduction

 This project explores the supply-demand gap in Uber ride requests using real-world data.
 The objective is to analyze operational inefficiencies, identify unfulfilled demands, and suggest improvements to optimize driver allocation and customer satisfaction.
-The analysis is conducted using Python (Pandas, Matplotlib, Seaborn), SQL, and Excel.
+The analysis is conducted using Python, SQL, and Excel.

 ## 📂 Repository Contents